mdavydov/ComputerVisionCourse/hw2021/Module4Task.md

 # Tasks for Module 4

+## Task 1.
+Solve task 1A or 1B at your own choice

-Task 1.
+  ### Task 1A.
 Finding ellipses

-  (20%) 1.1.
+  (20%) 1A.1.
 Implement algorithm for finding ellipses using 5, 6, and 7 points;

-  (20%) 1.2.
+  (20%) 1A.2.
 Compare how stable are these 3 algorithms to displacement of point locations
    - Create experiment where points are randomly taken on the ellipse edge
    - Suppose normally distributed error in point locations N(0, &sigma;<sup>2</sup>)
    - Propose and substantiate some metric for ellipse displacement